shivakumarcodes/PLANT-DISEASE-DETECTION-AND-CLASSIFICATION-BY-USING-DEEP-LEARNING/README.md

 ### Notes
 - Make sure to update the _**BASE_PATH**_ constant in _**Train.ipynb**_ to reflect the location where your dataset is stored.

-> Developed by - G SHIVA KUMAR & H NAVYASRE E
+> Developed by - G SHIVA KUMAR & H NAVYASREE